VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 the button does something.
 It's a waste of time to write a test for something so trivial just to check a coverage box when Storybook gives you that for basically free.

-* **_Code coverage tells you how much but not how well._** This could be the worst of all.
+### Code coverage tells you how much but not how well

+This could be the worst of all.
 You are investing a lot of budget and schedule in building a test suite that should raise the quality of your software, lower costs, and improve customer satisfaction.
 But while code coverage tells you how much you tested, it doesn't tell you how *well* you tested.
 You can write really poor tests (*e.g.* tests that don't offer any challenging scenarios, tests that are flaky or slow, *etc.*)